Today we’re going to review direct drive 3D printers.

 Suitable for both amateurs and professionals, the Prusa i3 MKIIIs Direct Drive 3D printer offers high-quality prints at an affordable price that will not break your bank account.

-The direct drive extruder and E3D V6 all-metal hot end are reliable and sturdy to deliver excellent results every time.
-It is easy to assemble, use, and requires comparatively less maintenance than other 3D printers.
+The direct drive extruder and E3D V6 all-metal hot end are reliable and deliver excellent results every time.

 - 1.75 mm filament Diameter